-From a country that has so many legendary kings (I’m shouting out the mythical Beowulf here) there’s not quite as many castles as you’d imagine but the ones you will find are pretty epic.
+From a country that has so many legendary kings (I’m shouting out the mythical Beowulf here), there are not quite as many castles as you’d imagine.
+That being said, the best castles in Sweden are pretty epic, even if they’re not in a huge abundance like some other European countries.

-I’ve got to be honest, when I first think of Sweden, I think of its pretty little towns, its amazing ice-hotel (that happens every winter) or its capital city of Stockholm but I rarely thought of castles… until now!
+Now, I’ve got to be honest, when I first think of Sweden, I think of its pretty little towns, the most beautiful places, its amazing Ice Hotel and, of course, Stockholm.
+But, there is so much more to Sweden, too.

 2) Skokloster Castle

-Arguably one of the most beautiful Baroque castles in all of Europe, Skokloster Castle is nestled on the banks of Mälaren’s shores and dates from the 17th century (which is still young in castle years). 😉 Don’t forget to take a little gander around the castle and a guided walk through beautiful halls and ornate state rooms.
+Arguably one of the most beautiful Baroque castles in all of Europe, Skokloster Castle is nestled on the banks of Mälaren’s shores and dates al the way back from the 17th century (which is still young in castle years).

 3) Drottningholm Palace

-Dating from the 17th century, Drottningholm Palace is one (yes, one!) of the official residences of the Swedish royal family and is also a UNESCO World Heritage Site.
+Dating from the 17th century, Drottningholm Palace is one (yes, one!) of the official residences of the Swedish royal family and is also a UNESCO World Heritage Site that we totally loved visiting.

 Heavily influenced by French architecture, it’s one place you can spot a little bit of France in a Nordic country.
 Don’t forget to keep your eyes peeled some quirky additions too like its Chinese Pavilion and the Baroque garden.